SOsintOps/Speculator-Project/README.md

 # Speculator Project

 ## Overview

-The **Speculator Project** is inspired by the methods described in the book *OSINT Techniques, 11th Edition* by Michael Bazzell.
-It does not aim to replace the virtual machine developed by the author but rather demonstrates how to adapt the techniques and tools described in the book to suit individual needs.
-For detailed information about the tools and methodologies, please refer to *OSINT Techniques*.
+The Speculator Project is inspired by the techniques outlined in the book [OSINT Techniques, 11th Edition](https://inteltechniques.com/book1.html) by Michael Bazzell.
+It demonstrates how to adapt these methods and tools to meet individual needs.
+For detailed information, please refer to *OSINT Techniques*.

-The **Speculator Project** provides a Bash script to customize Debian-based virtual machines, specifically designed for Open Source Intelligence (OSINT) activities.
-This project aims to create a secure, standardized environment for intelligence gathering by automating the installation and configuration of OSINT tools.
+This project provides a Bash script designed to customize Debian-based virtual machines specifically for Open Source Intelligence (OSINT) activities.
+Its goal is to create a secure and standardized environment for intelligence gathering.

+### The Speculatores

+The term "Speculatores" refers to Roman scouts and intelligence officers who played a crucial role in gathering important information during military operations.
+For more information on the historical background of the Speculatores, visit [this page](https://github.com/SOsintOps/Speculator-Project/blob/main/document/speculatores.md).

 ## Features

-- **Comprehensive Tool Installation**: Includes a variety of tools for usernames, social media, metadata, domain analysis, and more.
+- **Comprehensive Tool Installation**: Offers a variety of tools for analyzing usernames, social media, metadata, domains, and more.
-- **Browser Setup**: Configures Firefox, Brave, and Tor browsers for secure research.
+- **Browser Setup**: Configures Firefox, Brave, and Tor browsers to enhance secure research.
-- **Desktop Customization**: Optimizes the GNOME desktop environment for OSINT workflows.
+- **Desktop Customization**: Optimizes the GNOME desktop environment specifically for Open Source Intelligence (OSINT) workflows.
-- **Modular Configuration**: Tools are grouped into sections for easy understanding and modular customization.
+- **Modular Configuration**: Tools are organized into sections for easier comprehension and customization.

 ## System Requirements

 - **Operating System**: Debian 12 (stable).
 - **Permissions**: Sudo privileges are required.
-- **Internet Connection**: Needed for downloading and configuring tools.
+- **Internet Connection**: Needed to download and configure tools.

 ## Installation

 1. Clone the repository:
    ```bash
    git clone https://github.com/your-username/speculator-project.git